ibm-cloud-docs/mas-ms/communicationscenter.md

 {: #ccc-access}

 Submit a case on the IBM Suport Portal: https://www.ibm.com/mysupport with the following information:
-1. Request “User” access to the MAS-MS Client Communication Center (CCC)
+1. Request “Customer” access to the MAS-MS Client Communication Center (CCC)
 2. Be sure to include the CCC URL: https://status.suite.maximo.com/
 3. Provide your email address (Important: must be associated with an [IBMid](https://myibm.ibm.com){: external})
 4. Provide your customer (Account) name